 3. No day time naps and no caffeine after 2pm.

 I was sleeping around 5 hours at the time, so we set a 6 hour window within which I could sleep (1am - 7am in my case).
 I kept a log of how long it took me to sleep, how long I was awake in the middle of the night and how long I slept.
-This data was recorded to the closest 15th minute and is self reported.
-At the end of each week, my therapist would alter my sleep schedule based on the previous week's data.
+This data was recorded to the closest 15th minute and was self-reported.
+At the end of each week, my therapist would modify my sleep schedule based on the previous week's data.

 Note: Time awake is the time it took me to fall asleep + my night time awakenings.

-Week 1: At the end of week 1, I was sleeping about the same as I was before.
-My time awake at night though had fallen by an hour.
+Week 1: At the end of week 1, I was sleeping about the same overall as I was before.
+However, my time awake at night had fallen by an hour.
 I was falling asleep faster and I was having less interrupted sleep.
 We decided to stick to the same sleep schedule for week 2.

-Week 2: At the end of this week, my sleep had increased and I was consistently awake for less than an hour.
-We decided to expand my window by 15 minutes for week 3.
+Week 2: At the end of this week, my sleep had increased and I was wake time was now less than an hour.
+We decided to expand my window of opportunity for sleep by 15 minutes for week 3.

-Week 3: We followed the same rules and either expanded or kept the same sleeping window for the next few weeks.
+Weeks 3-9: We followed the same rules and either expanded or maintained the same sleeping window.

-Week 10: At the end of the 10 week program, I was sleeping over 7 hours a night.
-More importantly, I wasn't spending my days worrying about my sleep.
+Week 10: At the end of the 10 week program, I was consistently sleeping over 7 hours a night.
+More importantly, I was no longer spending my days thinking and worrying about my sleep.

 CBT-I isn't an easy solution.
 The sleep schedules are hard to follow and the results aren't instantaneous.
 It takes time and effort but the reward of permanently improved sleep is well worth it.
-Let me know if you do decide to try it and if it helps you improve your sleep.
 Here's to hoping you get better sleep soon.

 Software Engineer & Sleep Enthusiast